aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 To achieve this decoupling, we **separate** the **«add-order» UI** from the **«delete order» UI**, etc.

-**You can add new use cases without interferring with old ones.** Each use case uses a different aspect of the UI and DB, then adding new use cases will unlikely affect older ones.
+**You can add new UCs without interferring with old ones.** Each UC uses a different aspect of the UI and DB, then adding new UCs will unlikely affect older ones.

 #### DECOUPLING MODE